 A study of Canadian Women Film Directors' contribution to narrative, documentary, experimental filmmaking and animation.
 Diverse directional styles and subject matter will be discussed in the context of sociohistorical changes that they reflect or resist.
 Readings will challenge dominant mainstream representation from various feminist perspectives and suggest alternate reception strategies.
 Note: Students who have received credit for FINE 3330 may not take this course for credit.
 (Also listed under Canadian Studies)

-Cultural Studies: Directed Study
+Cultural Studies: Directed Study 0.5 unit

-Cultural Studies: Directed Study
+Cultural Studies: Directed Study 0.5 unit

-Cultural Studies: Directed Study Prerequisite: written permission 1.0 unit
+Cultural Studies: Directed Study 1.0 unit